mattngaw/i-got-99-problems/README.md

-### I got 99 problems... but hopefully OCaml isn't one of them.
+...but hopefully OCaml isn't one of them.

 My solutions to a series of problems inspired by [OCaml's list of exercises](https://ocaml.org/exercises).